 Looking for the best hikes in Norway?
-Kjerag, Preikestolen and Trolltunga are in my opinion the best ones, and you can do those three hikes in only three days.
+Kjerag, Preikestolen and Trolltunga are in my opinion are the best ones and you can do those three hikes in only three days.

 I don’t remember exactly when I saw a picture of Trolltunga, Norway, for the first time, but I remember that when I saw it I said I had to visit this place.
 When I found out that the hike is from 8 to 10 hours long, I was not so sure anymore…